 Enjoy a pint at the Old Neptune Pub and soak up the epic sunset

 Head down to the Old Neptune Pub (‘The Neppy’ for locals) on the Western End of Whitstable beach and take a first-row seat for an epic sundowner.
 The pub is located right on the beach.
 I mean RIGHT by the beach, LITERALLY by the water’s edge.
 We really liked the relaxed vibes in this beach pub which has a deep-seated lure to the locals and visitors to Whitstable.

 Spend the night in a charming fisherman’s cottage

 Snooze right on the seashore: We stayed 2 nights in a charming fisherman’s cottage only 75 yards away from the sea.
-Its quirky details like sea shells in the bathroom or lifebuoys in the garden made us feel like we were on a fisherman’s boat.
-The view from our third floor bedroom was fanstastic too – we could literally sip tea in bed while watching the waves breaking on the shore.
+Its quirky details like seashells in the bathroom or lifebuoys in the garden made us feel like we were on a fisherman’s boat.
+The view from our third-floor bedroom was fantastic too – we could literally sip tea in bed while watching the waves breaking on the shore.